petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 supposed to compartmentalise the secrets, not the know-how on how to keep the secrets secret."
 Skipper shook her head.
 "Kinda takes the magic out of working for them doesn't it?"
-Barbie sighed, eyes downward and embarassed "I guess that's what zero public accountability gets you.
+Barbie sighed, eyes downward and embarassed "I guess that's what zero transparency gets you.
 I bought into the myth of the all-knowing Agency hook, line, and sinker.
 They're just regular people."
 She looked up at her sister "I'm sorry I didn't listen to you before."
 Skipper hugged her warmly "I never doubted that you were a good person."